hexa-org/policy/specs/IDQL-core-specification.md

 ### 4.3 Subject

-The `subject` object (OPTIONAL) defines an authentication state (e.g. anonymous) or Identity Provider to identify a security entity invoking a request.
-If `subject` is not present, the policy rule is applied to all requests, regardless of authentication status (e.g. HTTP authorization is ignored) and SHALL be treated as equivalent to a subject type (`subType`) of `any`.
+The `subject` JSON object defines an authentication state (e.g. anonymous) or Identity Provider to identify a security entity invoking a request.
+If `subject` is not present, the policy rule is applied to all requests, regardless of authentication type and SHALL be treated as equivalent to a subject type (`subType`) of `any`.
 ```yaml
 idql-policies:
 - id: example-policy